-Government Sector Survey Results
+Government Survey Results

-Communities, residents and businesses are served by several political subdivisions.
-These overlapping jurisdictions, all with varying responsibilities, include municipalities such as cities, villages, and townships, boroughs, counties, regional development groups, utility districts, local expressions of state and federal agencies, and many others.
+Communities, residents, and businesses are served by several political subdivisions.
+These overlapping jurisdictions, all with varying responsibilities, include municipalities such as cities, villages, townships, boroughs, counties, regional development groups, utility districts, local expressions of state and federal agencies, and many others.
 Internet connectivity and related broadband-enabled applications allow these political subdivisions to take advantage of new and innovative ways to deliver existing or additional services to the public.

-E-government services allow citizens to conduct business and communicate with their local units of government and political subdivisions more efficiently and conveniently, allowing for greater civic participation and efficient use of public resources.
-These data show the connectivity and use of technology among political subdivisions in the community compared to those in other communities participating in Connected Nation's Connected program.
-These data should be used to make informed decisions and implement solutions for improving connectivity in the community.
+E-government services enable citizens to conduct business and communicate with their local units of government and political subdivisions more efficiently and conveniently, allowing for greater civic participation and efficient use of public resources.
+These data show the connectivity and use of technology among political subdivisions in the community, compared to those in other communities participating in Connected Nation's Connected program.
+These data should be used to make informed decisions and implement solutions for improving connectivity.

-Data from Morris County represent survey responses collected between July 2020 and May 2021.
-During this time, 15 Morris County government agencies responded to the survey.
-Data from all Connected communities represent survey responses collected between January 1, 2017, and May 31, 2021.
+Data from Childress County represent survey responses collected between September 2021 and January 2022.
+During this time, four Childress County government agencies responded.
+Data from all Connected communities represent survey responses collected between January 1, 2020, and February 6, 2022.
 As more communities participate in the Connected program, these figures are likely to change.